OpenEvalProject/evals/manuscripts/elife-90261/v1/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/90261/elife-90261-fig6-v1.jpg)

-**Figure 6.:** Rab3a in neurons, not astrocytes, was required for full TTX-induced homeostatic plasticity.(A–C) Miniature excitatory postsynaptic current (mEPSC) amplitude (middle) and frequency (right) data from dissociated cortical neurons plated on an astrocyte feeder layer, each prepared separately from the type of mice depicted in the schema (left): (A) Neurons from Rab3a+/+ mice plated on astrocytes from Rab3a+/+ mice.
+**Figure 6.:** (A–C) Miniature excitatory postsynaptic current (mEPSC) amplitude (middle) and frequency (right) data from dissociated cortical neurons plated on an astrocyte feeder layer, each prepared separately from the type of mice depicted in the schema (left): (A) Neurons from Rab3a+/+ mice plated on astrocytes from Rab3a+/+ mice.
 Box plots for mEPSC amplitudes (CON, N = 17 cells, 13.3 ± 0.5 pA; TTX, N = 20 cells, 16.7 ± 1.2 pA) and mEPSC frequency in the same recordings (mean, CON, 2.54 ± 0.57 s–1; TTX, 3.48 ± 0.64 s–1); from four cultures.
 (B) Neurons from Rab3a+/+ mice plated on astrocytes from Rab3a−/− mice.
 Box plots for average mEPSC amplitude (CON, N = 11 cells, 13.3 ± 1.0 pA; TTX, N = 11 cells, 18.8 ± 1.4 pA) and average mEPSC frequency in the same recordings (CON, 2.01 ± 0.41 s–1; TTX, 4.47 ± 1.53 s–1); from two cultures.
 (C) Neurons from Rab3a−/− neurons plated on astrocytes from Rab3a+/+ mice.
 Box plots for average mEPSC amplitude (CON, N = 14 cells, 15.2 ± 1.1 pA; TTX, N = 11 cells, 16.9 ± 0.7 pA) and mEPSC frequency in the same recordings (CON, 4.47 ± 1.21 s–1; TTX, 3.02 ± 0.70 s–1); from three cultures.
 Box plot parameters: box ends, 25th and 75th percentiles; whiskers, 10th and 90th percentiles, bin size 0.1 pA; open circles represent means from individual cells; line, median; dot, mean. p-values (shown on the graphs) are from Tukey’s post hoc test following a two-way ANOVA. p-values denoted with * and underline indicate significance of p < 0.05.

 In summary, in the absence of Rab3a from glia, the homeostatic plasticity of mEPSC amplitude following activity blockade was normal, whereas in the absence of Rab3a in neurons, homeostatic plasticity was greatly diminished.
 This result makes it highly unlikely that Rab3a is required for the release of Tnfa, or another factor from glia, that induces a homeostatic upregulation of postsynaptic receptors and thereby increases mEPSC amplitude following TTX treatment.
 Neuronal Rab3a appears to mediate the homeostatic increase in mEPSC amplitude following activity blockade.